SarangKumar/IO-LearnHub/README.md

 > **Warning**
 Important for getting certificate of completion.

-- Every student should maintain a minimum attendance and do the assignments on time in order to get the certificate of completion.
+- Every student should maintain a minimum attendance of 75% and do the assignments on time in order to get the certificate of completion.
 - After each week i.e. after 3 classes there will be an assignment.
 You guys will be given 2 days to complete the assignment.
 The assignment will be evaluated on the basis of some criterias that will be attached in the `/assignment`.
 - So for 3 weeks you will be given 3 assignments
 - The assignment will be of 25 marks each.(75 in total)